Sa Re Ga Ma Pa Challenge 2005: Final 32

 From the final 32 round onwards, guest judges like Shiv, Hari, Pandit Jasraj, Kavita Krishnamurthy, Alka Yagnik, Jagjit Singh etc. were invited to comment and judge all the remaining contestants.
 Each week features a different judge.

 The 32 remaining contestants were put into different Gharanas (or groups, led by a "magical mentor", one of the 4 judges).
 Each Gharana had to pick 8 contestants in total from the contestants selected through the auditions, elimination rounds and wildcard entries.

 Also, from this round onwards, the public was able to vote via SMS or by phone for their favourite singer.
 Each week, two contestants will be eliminated until the final round.

-The only three contestants to have gone through the perfect green card on first day pattern were Vinit Singh, Hemachandra, and Nihira Joshi.
+The only three contestants to have gone through the perfect green card on first day pattern were Vineet Singh, Hemachandra, and Nihira Joshi.
 Nihira Joshi was the only girl out of all to have been perfect when being chosen by judges.
 She was also the most consistent participant throughout the competition.